nus-cs2113-AY2324S1/tp/docs/team/NaychiMin.md

     - ShaniceTang focused on the buying and restocking of pantry ingredients, as detailed in her PPP.
     - My role, outlined in point 4 above, involved implementing key functions, including:
         - `isDishCooked`:
+            - Implemented to determine the success of an order.
               - Returns a boolean, indicating the success of the order.
+            - Manages the process of retrieving necessary ingredients from the `Menu` class, along with the retrieval of the quantity of ingredients in the current `Pantry` class.
-            - Manages the decrease and update of ingredient quantities in the Pantry Stock.
+            - Decreasing and updating the correct ingredient quantities in the Pantry Stock and not mixing it with the ingredients in the `Menu` class.
+            - The accurate execution of this function is crucial for the overall success of order processing
+              - which also affects other operations of the cafe, such as the amount of total sales to be displayed to users.
         - `calculateDishAvailability`:
             - Informs the user of the available quantity for each dish in the menu after each order.
+            - Provides essential insights into the real-time status of dish availability, alerting users of the availability of each dish in the menu
+              - Enables the target user(cafe manager) to keep track of dish availability and stay alerted of the dishes that are unavailable for the next order following an order being marked as successful.
         - `calculateMaxDishes`:
             - Handles the logic for calculating the number of dishes made.
-            - Manages the logic for determining restocked ingredients and their required quantities.
+            - Manages the complex logic for determining restocked ingredients and their required quantities.
-            - Presents the information neatly in a table for the user.
+            - Presents the information in a structured table format for user clarity and comprehension.
-    - Initially unfamiliar with OOP concepts, this class's creation, which interacts with various classes (menu, order, chef, dish, and ingredients), presented a challenging learning opportunity.
+    - Pantry Class Development:
+      - Creating the Pantry class was a significant learning opportunity, especially given my initial unfamiliarity with Object-Oriented Programming (OOP) concepts.
+      - Developing the Pantry class presented a dual challenge – not only did I navigate a crucial learning curve of OOP, but I also ensured the modularity of functions to adhere to coding standards.
+      - Interacting with various classes like Menu, Order, Chef, Dish, and Ingredients, the Pantry class played a pivotal role in the seamless functioning of our project.
-    - Explored the use of Java stream filter, a concept introduced in lectures.
+      - The exploration of Java stream filter, a concept introduced in lectures, notably enhanced the efficiency of implemented functionality and prevented arrow-head style code.
+    - Order and Pantry Coordination:
+      - My role served as the link between the add_order and buy_ingredients commands, serving as a cohesive link that unified the data(ingredients) processing aspect of order management.
+         - Order Processing: Seamlessly integrating logic for order success determination and the need for Pantry's ingredient stock management.
+         - Pantry Stock Management: My active contribution to the Pantry class connected the use of add_order command with subsequent use of the buy_ingredients command, making it a central hub for order processing, dish availability checks, and ingredient restocking prompts.
+         - Dish Coordination: I ensured smooth coordination across various dish-related elements, covering determination of success of order to ingredient availability and restocking.
+      - Ensuring the accuracy of the dish management process, my role provided a seamless flow from adding orders to procuring required ingredients.
+This critical link facilitated the effective functioning of the project, ensuring a cohesive and integrated approach to order handling.

 2. **Encoding of Sales**
     - Implemented encoding for the Sales object, involving: